busterjs/buster-docs/modules/referee.rst

     Number increasing from 0.

-    ``buster.assertions.count`` is incremented anytime an assertion is called.
+    ``buster.referee.count`` is incremented anytime an assertion is called.
     The assertion counter can be reset to any number at your convenience.